YinJC/uk-tex-faq/FAQ-limits.md

----
-layout: page
-title: Sub- and superscript positioning for operators
+# Sub- and superscript positioning for operators
----

 The commonest hand-written style for expressions is to place the limit expressions on operators such as `\sum` and `\int` physically